 - For a medical emergency, an artist supplies an unanticipated, unpaid medical bill.
 If funded, Springboard will send a check to the hospital on that artist’s behalf.

-While repayment is not required, an artist who receives an Emergency Relief Fund grant is not eligible to apply to the Fund again unless they replenish the Fund.
+While repayment is not required, an artist who receives funding through the Emergency Relief Fund is not eligible to apply to the Fund again unless they replenish the Fund.
+Started in 2001 through a $10,000 endowment by theater artist Bob Malos, funds are sustained through donations and repayment by past Relief Fund recipients.

 Questions about eligibility?
 Please contact ERF@springboardforthearts.org before applying.